themendu/covid_from_ctscan/README.md

 Once more data is available,testing the above model is necessary so that it can correctly detect images of various types(age based or may be pneumonia affected lungs etc).I also need to make sure my model did not overfit on the training set.Review of my work is most welcome.

+# Files Uploaded
-I have made a local host website solely for the COVID-19 prediction and the files are uploaded.
+I have made a local host website solely for the COVID-19 prediction and the files are uploaded(with app.py as the major file,but the model file cannot be uploaded due to storage issues).

+The link to the custom dataset generated in the process is already mentioned above(can be accessed [here](https://drive.google.com/open?id=1oz2m4DQ4UsKggPm76KKFTqH8Lt8JcxuF)).

+The commented code file is also uploaded.